 Most dialog-related XOPSupport routines were removed in XOP Toolkit 7.
-If you are porting an old XOP that implements a dialog to XOP Toolkit 7 or later, see XOP Dialogs in XOP Toolkit 7 on page 423 for details.
+If you are porting an old XOP that implements a dialog, see "XOP Dialogs in XOP Toolkit 7" in Appendix A of the XOP Toolkit 7 manual for details.

-For background information on adding dialogs in an XOP, see Adding Dialogs on page 207.
+For background information on adding dialogs in an XOP, see Adding Dialogs on page 192.